spotbugs/eclipse-candidate/README.md

 ## How we push changes to this repository

-When change in [spotbugs](https://github.com/spotbugs/spotbugs) repository has been tagged, Travis CI builds Eclipse Plugin and [deploys](https://docs.travis-ci.com/user/deployment/pages/) it to the `gh-pages` branch of this repository.
+When change in [spotbugs](https://github.com/spotbugs/spotbugs) repository has been tagged, Github CI builds Eclipse Plugin and [deploys](https://github.com/spotbugs/spotbugs/blob/master/.github/workflows/release.yml) it to the `gh-pages` branch of this repository.